What is a Debt Settlement?

 Through our debt settlement program, one of our Debt Settlement Experts will negotiate with your creditors to offer a one-time lump sum payment to settle your debts.
 The settlement offer will depend on your financial situation.

 No one can guarantee specific results with a debt settlement, but our success rate is extremely high because we will not begin to negotiate with your creditors unless the reasons for proceeding with a settlement make sense.
-Based on our many years of experience in the credit industry, we know what type of situations make sense and what type of a settlement offer creditors would be willing to consider based on a particular set of circumstances.
+Based on our many years of experience negotiating settlements, we know what type of situations make sense and what type of a settlement offer creditors would be willing to consider based on a particular set of circumstances.
 It's not magic, it's just a lot of experience that our clients benefit from.

 You Only Pay If We Succeed

 We only charge a fee for our debt settlement services if we are successful at negotiating a settlement for you and receive written acceptance from your creditors.
 We have always believed that this is the only fair and ethical way to approach debt settlements.
 We also believe that fairness and transparency belong at the very beginning of the debt settlement process.
-Unlike so many companies we see today, we will not try to persuade you to do a debt settlement if it doesn't make sense for your situation.
+Unlike so many debt settlement companies we've seen come and go over the years, we will not try to persuade you to do a debt settlement if it doesn't make sense for your situation.

 Learn More: Talk To One of Our Debt Settlement Experts